How long does mortgage preapproval last?

 How many preapproval letters should you get?

 Preapproval letters from more than one lender let you compare loans, interest rates, and fees.
-The Consumer Finance Protection Bureau suggests you contact at least three lenders when shopping for a mortgage.
+Usually, it’s advisable to contact at least 3 different lenders so you can compare the terms they’re offering to make sure you’re getting the best terms possible for your situation.

 If you apply for multiple preapprovals within a 14-day window, credit bureaus typically count them all as a single hard inquiry on your credit report.
 That means you can apply for several preapprovals without significantly affecting your credit score.